Peter Berner

-Peter Berner (born February 1963) is an Australian stand-up comedian, television and radio presenter, cartoonist and painter.
+Peter Berner (born February 1963) is an Australian stand-up comedian and television and radio presenter.
 He hosted The Einstein Factor and Backberner on ABC Television.
 He previously hosted the news comedy TV series The B Team with Peter Berner on Sky News Australia.

 Early life

 Berner was born in Singapore to a Danish father and an Australian mother of Scottish descent.
 He moved to Sydney, Australia, in 1964.
 He is a graduate of the National Art School in Sydney where he majored in painting and was on the student council.

 Career

 1988–1998: Early stand-up years

 Berner started his career as a stand-up comedian in 1988.
 His career grew throughout the early 1990s and he performed at various festivals, including the Melbourne International Comedy Festival, the Sydney Comedy Festival and the Adelaide Comedy Festival.
 He wrote and performed many solo shows in Australia and the UK during this time and established a following of comedy fans.
 He would also make frequent appearances on Australia's Saturday night comedy show Hey Hey It's Saturday.

 Berner wrote and performed his one-man stand-up shows, Lonely Guys and Rant which premiered at the Melbourne International Comedy Festival in 1997.